 Thus creation care is motivated not by fear, but by love — love for our children and our heavenly Father.
 We are called to steadily improve the environment while trusting in the One who cares more deeply for his creation than we ever could.
 And he will completely renew it someday.

-Drawn from the NIV Understand the Faith Study Bible.
+Article drawn from the Understand the Faith Study Bible.